 FastSpring: this is a cloud-based eCommerce that we use as a billing platform.
 Like Stripe (mentioned above), Fastspring collects your payment details (credit card or bank account number), along with your name and payment address.
 In case payment and billing details are different, they are both collected.
 Also, if you’re not the one making the payment, the mentioned data of your billing representative is collected.
 For more information on how FastSpring deals with privacy, read this.

 Google Analytics: this is a web analytics service that tracks and reports website traffic.
 Google uses the collected data to track and monitor the use of our Services.
+It may connect activity data from different devices or sessions for the same user.
+It may stitch authenticated and unauthenticated sessions for the user once he registers or logs in.
 It may use the data to contextualize and personalize the ads of its own advertising network.
 For more information about Google’s privacy practices, read this.

 MailChimp: we use this marketing automation platform for staying in touch with you via email.
 This occurs when we send you our newsletter or include you in our incentive program.
 This is where you can read more about MailChimp’s policy.